To make your October a bit more thrilling, we’ve curated a list of the most haunted places in Nottinghamshire.

 Church Rock Cemetery | Visit Nottinghamshire

 Nottingham’s night creatures call upon us as they wake from the dead at Church Rock Cemetery.
-The old cemetery, which opened in 1856, was built on a sand mine and contains burials of both the First and Second World War, along with Nottingham’s famous architect Watson Fothergill.
-Not only is it a place of burial, the land was also used as a public execution ground.
+Opened in 1856, this ancient cemetery was built on a sand mine and contains burials of both the First and Second World War, along with Nottingham’s famous architect Watson Fothergill.
+With huge crucifixes and silent stone angels standing as weathered markers for the rich and famous, whilst the poor and downtrodden lay instead in the sandpit below.

 9. The Bell Inn